1) General regulations

 On the 27 November 2015, a closed meeting is dedicated in part to evaluate this range.
 Once all the 4 different molecule-cars are evaporated on the same gold surface, the driver of a given team has of course the possibility to image on or near its runway the molecule-cars of all the others competitors.
 The role of the Track Commissioners is essential here : they should ensure that a given driver is really driving the molecule-car of its own team.
 Each team is responsible for the selection and the pre-training of its driver on the low temperature scanning tunneling microscope (LT-UHV-STM) of its institution.
 The organizers have the right to refuse the driver proposed by a team.

-Organized by C. Joachim and G. Rapenne, the first competition is expected for October 2016.
+Organized by C. Joachim and G. Rapenne, the first competition is expected for March-April 2017.
 The first nominated Track Commissioner for the race is Pr.
 Emeritus J.P.
 Launay from University P. Sabatier in Toulouse.

 - The detail of its institution (Academic, public, private)